ultraleap/Element/Language/ElementReferenceManual.md

 Function scopes cannot be Indexed externally, their values are hidden as implementation details.
 The only way to return a value from a function is via its result.
 ```
-# Invalid, mod is a function which can only be called or referenced in an expression
+# Error, mod is a function which can only be called or referenced in an expression
 a = mod.c;

-# Invalid, calling mod results in a number which does not contain value c when indexed
+# Error, calling mod results in a number which does not contain value c when indexed
 b = 5.mod(4).c;
 ```